tinkerbell/tinkerbell.org/content/concepts/_index.md

 toc = true
 +++

+### Hardware
+A *hardware device* is defined separately and is substituted in a template at the time of creating a workflow.

 ### Template

 A template is a YAML definition which defines the overall workflow.
 It is independent of a worker and therefore fetches the worker values using Go template when a workflow is created.
 A user must write a template based on a valid template format.
 Template can consist of custom variable which can be substituted before execution.
-For example, a target is defined separately and is substituted in a template at the time of creating a workflow.
+For example, worker is a targeted hardware is defined separately and is substituted in a template at the time of creating a workflow.

 A template is stored as a blob in the database and is parsed later during the creation of a worflow.
 A user can CRUD a template using the CLI (`tink template`).